xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/setting_up_vat_with_eu_and_uk_vat_gst.md

 layout: article_with_sidebar
 updated_at: '2017-11-23 10:33 +0400'
 identifier: ref_wcorpZyz
-title: Setting up VAT with the addon "EU and UK VAT / GST"
+title: Setting up VAT with the Addon "EU and UK VAT / GST"
 order: 100
 categories:
   - User manual